mikaelsundell/dctl/README.md

 ![MS-LogC3-Exposure figure](resources/MS-LogC3-Print.png 'S-LogC3-Exposure')

-Tailored for print emulation, this DCTL applies DaVinci Resolve's built-in film looks to LogC3 footage, facilitating a classic filmic aesthetic with the convenience of digital workflows.
+Made for print emulation, this DCTL applies DaVinci Resolve's built-in film looks to LogC3 footage with adjustable controls for contrast and color strength.

 ## MS-Saturation

-Focusing on HSV-based adjustments, this script provides a sophisticated tool for fine-tuning saturation, offering enhanced control over the vibrancy and intensity of colors within your footage.
+Focusing on HSV-based adjustments, this script provides a tool for fine-tuning saturation.

 ## DCTLs from other projects ##